barryllium/52WeeksOfMusic/weeks/week1-thePixies.md

 * From the second listen in, *Come On Pilgrim* won me over.
 I found "Caribou", "Ed is Dead", "The Holiday Song", "I’ve Been Tired", and "Levitate Me" all playing in my head throughout the week
 * *Bossanova* still doesn't grab me right from the start, but I really dig the middle.

-When all is said and done, The Pixies have earned a spot my rotation, and couldn't have been a better start to this project.
+When all is said and done, The Pixies have earned a spot in my rotation, and couldn't have been a better start to this project.

 Next up...
 Billie Eilish